Start an asynchronous operation to write a certain amount of data to a stream.

 basic_streambufhas been written.

 This operation is implemented in terms of zero or more calls to the stream's async_write_some function, and is known as a composed operation.
 The program must ensure that the stream performs no other write operations (such as async_write, the stream's async_write_some function, or any other composed operations that perform writes) until this operation completes.

 The stream to which the data is to be written.
 The type must support the AsyncWriteStream concept.

-which data will be written.
-Ownership of the streambuf is retained
+object from which data will be written.
+Ownership of the streambuf

 The function object to be called to determine whether the write operation is complete.
 The signature of the function object must be:

-std::size_t completion_condition( // Result of latest async_write_some operation. const boost::system::error_code& error, // Number of bytes transferred so far. std::size_t bytes_transferred );
+std::size_t completion_condition( // Result of latest async_write_some operation. const asio::error_code& error, // Number of bytes transferred so far. std::size_t bytes_transferred );

 A return value of 0 indicates that the write operation is complete.
 A non-zero return value indicates the maximum number of bytes to be written on the next call to the stream's async_write_some function.

 The handler to be called when the write operation completes.
 Copies will be made of the handler as required.
 The function signature of the handler must be:

 void handler( const asio::error_code& error, // Result of operation. std::size_t bytes_transferred // Number of bytes written from the // buffers.
 If an error occurred, // this will be less than the sum // of the buffer sizes. );